Michigan

 For more information visit the Multi-State Compliance Matrix

-Michigan ranks #51 overall out of the 51 U.S. jurisdictions for its friendliness towards faith-based nonprofit organizations, making it one of the worst states in which to operate a faith-based nonprofit.
+Michigan ranks #51 overall out of the 51 U.S. jurisdictions for its friendliness towards faith-based nonprofit organizations, making it one of the worst places to operate a faith-based nonprofit in the United States.
 Michigan has some policies that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status.
-Michigan, however, has several policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment, no RFRA, and laws regarding public accommodations and employment that include no meaningful exemptions for religious organizations.
+Michigan, however, has several laws that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment, nondiscrimination laws regarding public accommodations and employment that include no meaningful exemptions for religious organizations, and a lack of a RFRA.

 Religious Freedom:

-The Michigan Constitution has been interpreted by the Michigan Supreme Court to provide stronger protections for religious free exercise or worship than the federal First Amendment.
-This score may be reduced if pending litigation overturns the current Michigan Supreme Court precedent.
+The Michigan Constitution has been interpreted by the Michigan Supreme Court to provide stronger protections for religious free exercise or worship than the federal First Amendment (as currently interpreted by the US Supreme Court).

 Michigan has not enacted a RFRA and has enacted nondiscrimination laws that conflict with the beliefs of many religious organizations.